OrenBochman/UpApp/README.md

 * Overriding the application object.
 * IntentService to handle api requests off the main thread.
 * BroadcastReceiver to check for connectivity.
+* Testing google places api asynchronously as a JUnit integration tests

 Some patterns in use :